In this Talend section, let me show you the steps to connect Talend to SQL Server with an example.

 Please drag and drop the Talend tDBInput field and select the Microsoft SQL Server in the Components tab.
 Or use the DB specific field.

 Now you can see all the options that you have to fill.
-If you haven’t already created a connection in the Metadata or repository, you have to fill all the details.
+If you haven’t already created a connection in the Metadata or repository, you must fill in all the details.
 Here, we use the previously established connection.

 Please change the property Type from Built-In to Repository, and use the Browse button to select the connection.